MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Find an input device with device_name and mandatory keys.

-Raises

-    ``.
-FileNotFoundError, if no device is found.
-    ``.
-AttributeError, if device does not have the mandatory keys

-If multiple devices match, the first match is returned

 **Arguments**:

 - `device_name`: See :func:`_filter_by_device_name`
 - `exact_name`: See :func:`_filter_by_device_name`
 - `mandatory_keys`: See :func:`_filter_by_mandatory_keys`

+**Raises**:

+- `FileNotFoundError`: if no device is found.
+- `AttributeError`: if device does not have the mandatory key If multiple devices match, the first match is returned

 **Returns**: